 In this example, the variable named myVar is set to the value of the environment variable named MyEnvVar:

 In this first release, you can’t use the variables at many places. the usage is strictly limited to the following places:

 - In the comparisons (equal, more-than, less-than) for a row-count

-- In the predicates of the assertions row-count, all-rows, no-rows, some-rows and single-row
+- In the operators of predicates of the assertions row-count, all-rows, no-rows, some-rows and single-row

-If you’ve other places, where you think that a variable would be helpful, report it by creating an issues
+If you’ve other places, where you think that a variable would be helpful, report it by creating an issue

 Notes about the future of variables

 Variables will be extented in the next releases.
 The goal is to let you define them at different places (groups and perhaps tests).
 The goal is also to evaluate them only when needed (execution) and not during the load of the test-suite (currently depending of the place where the variable is used).
 A variable should not be evaluated twice, once it has been evaluated, the value will be cached.
 In these early releases, relying on these features is hazardous.